Written by Allie Delos Santos

-The contact center industry has witnessed many changes in the customer experience landscape.
-Virtual agents, cloud computing, and AI implementation became widespread.
-Eventually, contact center as a service (CCaaS) grew.
+The contact center industry has seen substantial changes in recent years, transforming the customer experience landscape.
+The rise of virtual agents, cloud computing, and the implementation of artificial intelligence (AI) have become widespread, leading to the growth of contact center as a service (CCaaS).

 Contact center hardware and software trends allowed support teams to reduce customer issues.
-In 2023, call centers must implement more advanced solutions to improve internal processes.
+In 2024, call centers must implement more advanced solutions, such as CCaaS solutions, to improve internal processes.
 Designing policies that reflect the current customer support landscape is another goal.

-Here are 20 contact center trends to help you, train agents, streamline processes, design experiences, and improve customer service.
+Here are 19 contact center trends to help you train agents, streamline processes, design experiences, and improve customer service.

 1. Omnichannel Support Is the Standard of Customer Service

 Expectations for customer support have changed.
 Call centers formerly delivered customer service over the phone, but new trends demand omnichannel support.
 Most consumers start their journey online.
-They browse your website, message you via social media, or send you an email.
+They browse your website, message you via social media, or email you.

 Offering support across multiple channels is not enough because having to repeat information to multiple agents is customers’ biggest source of frustration.
 They expect to continue their support journey when representatives answer the phone, not start over.
 As a result, customers demand interconnected experiences across these platforms.